Skip to main content

 • sheets

-• cellular blankets - blankets with lots of small holes that air flows through so your baby won't get too hot
+• cellular blankets - blankets with lots of small holes in them so your baby does not get too hot

 Important

-Pillows, cushion, sleep positioners and other similar products are not recommended.
-They are a suffocation risk.
+Do not use pillows, cushions, sleep positioners and other similar products.
+These are a suffocation risk.

-To take your baby out and about, you'll need:
+To take your baby out and about, you'll need a:

 A changing bag is useful for holding the nappies, wipes and anything else you need when leaving the house.
 Changing bags generally come with small reusable changing mats.